robseb/rsyocto/README.md

 # Author
 * **Robin Sebastian [(LinkedIn)](https://www.linkedin.com/in/robin-sebastian-a5080220a)**

-rsyocto are projects, that I have fully developed on my own.
+*rsyocto* is a project, that I have fully developed on my own.
 No companies are involved in my projects.
-I’m recently graduated as a master in electrical engineering with the major embedded systems (M. Sc.).
+I’m recently graduated as a master in electrical engineering with the major embedded systems (*M. Sc.*).

 **[Github sponsoring is welcome.](https://github.com/sponsors/robseb)**